 The source of pain is infection, trapped between the confines of the hard hoof wall and hard coffin bone.
 The pressure from the infection and swelling of the soft tissues/laminae makes this condition very painful.
-The majority of these conditions are very easily handled with prompt medical attention by your primary care veterinarian, although in a small number of cases, it may require surgical intervention.
+The majority of these conditions are very easily handled with prompt medical attention by your primary care veterinarian, although in a small number of cases, it may require more aggressive surgical intervention.

 Your horse may exhibit one or more of the following signs: